 5. The 5/24 Rule

 Beginners may not realize that Chase has an “unofficial” rule of denying credit card applications if someone has opened 5 cards in the previous 24 months.
 Some cards don’t count towards this, but most personal cards do.
 The CashFreely site has a 5/24 counter on your dashboard.
-This is a game-changer.
+This is a big deal.
 So, when you are starting out with rewards cards, you need to get this card sooner than later.
 The Chase Sapphire Preferred is subject to the 5/24 rule, so you want to make sure you get it before some of the other great cards.

 A screenshot of the CashFreely’s card dashboard.
 The 5/24 counter (top right) is a HUGE deal as you start to rack up more rewards.